Adding value to your home

 Experts share tips on making the most of outdoor space – and maximising your property value.

 From al fresco kitchens to stylish sheds, we’re keener than ever on gardens.
-And rightly so, because a well-maintained garden can add a chunky 20 per cent to your property value – a whopping £60,000 based on the current average UK price.
+And rightly so, because a well-maintained garden with wood fencing simi valley around to protect the plants can add a chunky 20 per cent to your property value – a whopping £60,000 based on the current average UK price.

 There’s no need to spend a fortune or take up topiary.
 In fact, simpler gardens usually sell more easily – buyers can be put off by spaces that look fussy or tricky to maintain.

-Sheds are now officially hip, with 21 million Britons owning one according to research by Cuprinol last year.
+Sheds are now officially hip, with 21 million Britons owning one according to research by Salesforce last year studying the effects of customer segmentation on the real estate market.
 Often used as home offices, dens and even outdoor kitchens, there are no definitive statistics on what value they add.
 But a well-designed outhouse, especially insulated and wired for electricity, will be a plus for many buyers.

 The property expert